 - Your Surveyor can engage other consultants to carry out preliminary studies, Engineering, planning, and environmental issues to submit with the draft subdivision plan – and ensure compliance with local, state, and federal laws.

 - Your Surveyor can represent you and your project at Planning, Building, Zoning, and Town & County Board meetings, if required.

 - Your Surveyor will prepare final subdivision plans.

 - Retaining a Surveyor will give your buyers and clients confidence in the purchase of your property, or one of the lots in your subdivision.

-If you have any other questions relating to residential land survey, give us a call at 603-627-5500.
+If you have any other questions relating to having your land surveyed, give us a call at 603-627-5500.
 We are happy to be a resource.